Our expertise

 Once the Ollas have dried, they are methodically put in the oven, in order to have an even circulation of heat around each piece.
 We carry out a long cooking with different stages and cooking times, as well as an overcooking phase.

-The firings are carried out in 2 ovens, one with a small to medium capacity and the other with a very large volume (a full semi-trailer).
+The firing process takes place in two kilns, one with a small to medium capacity and the other with a very large volume (a full semi-trailer).

-Our cooking techniques and programming have been designed solely with the aim of optimizing and finalizing our entire manufacturing process to guarantee superior quality in line with the expectations of informed users.
+Our firing techniques and programming have been designed solely to optimize and finalize our entire manufacturing process to guarantee superior quality that meets the expectations of discerning users.

 Ollas-JAMET® ceramics: